ioBroker/ioBroker.history/README.md

 * (Apollon77) Fix the js-controller and admin minimum version

 ### 1.11.0 (2022-02-22)
-* (bluefox) Added support deletion and changing of stored values.
+* (@GermanBluefox) Added support deletion and changing of stored values.

 ### 1.10.6 (2022-02-19)
 * (Apollon77) Prevent some crash cases reported by Sentry